-The Knox Adolescent Pregnancy Prevention Initiative began in 1991 as a community coalition to address the issues surrounding teen pregnancy and parenting.
+The Knox Adolescent Partners in Prevention Initiative began in 1991 as a community coalition to address the issues surrounding teen pregnancy and parenting.
 It is part of a state-wide effort of the Tennessee Department of Health and is housed at the Knox County Health Department.

 Abstinence is the most responsible and effective means of preventing pregnancy and should be strongly encouraged.
 However, it is recognized that some adolescents may become pregnant in spite of these efforts.
 Work must be done to ensure that needed health, educational, vocational and social services are accessible and acceptable to these adolescents and their children.